davecalnan/gate/README.md

 };
 ```

 Admittedly it may look like a minor difference but I like that I can write my privilege checks directly in my markup without having to call any hooks or add variables to the body of the function.
-It's kind of like TailwindCSS, I feel a productivity benefit from being able to say in my markup and write more declarative code.
+It's kind of like TailwindCSS, I feel a productivity benefit from being able to stay in my markup and write more declarative code.

 ## Installation